tenzan/mysql-container/README.md

 # Pulling from the DockerHub

 12. Make sure you don't have same image you're going to pull from the DockerHub, as it won't pull identical images You can check with `docker images`.
-If there's, you need to remove it by `docker rm <image-id>` prior to pulling.
+If there's, you need to remove it by `docker rmi <image-id>` prior to pulling.

 13. `docker pull tenzan/mysql:20151214`